-Pupil Premium, Teacher's Pay grant, Teacher's Pension grant, PE & Sports Premium grant, Universal Infant Free School Meals and COVID catch up premium : Income from ESFA as described
+Pupil Premium, PE & Sports Premium grant, Universal Infant Free School Meals and School Supplementary grant: Income from ESFA as described

-Other DFE/ESFA grants: This includes the Rates grant
+Other DFE/ESFA grants: Other grants from the ESFA and DfE including the Recovery Premium

-Local government grants: This includes SEN funding and Mainstream funding from Kent County Council.
+Other government grants: This includes SEN funding and Mainstream funding from Kent County Council.

-DFE/ EFSA Capital Grants: This includes the Devolved Formula Capital grant.
+DFE/ EFSA Capital Grants: This includes the Devolved Formula Capital grant. and CIF funding.